Once you see how easy this corn salsa is to make, you will consider it a staple ingredient to keep in your fridge.

 The Bottom Line: Easy Corn Salsa with Black Beans Will Become a Household Go-to

 Consider this easy corn salsa with black beans recipe to be a staple to keep on hand.
-E.g., it can even be the foundation for southwestern black bean soup, by just adding Mexican seasoning and broth.
+E.g., it can even be the foundation for southwestern black bean soup by adding Mexican seasoning and broth.

 You can serve it with almost anything to add extra flavor and sneak in healthy veggies to any dish.
 It’s so good; even the pickiest eaters will love it!